 CASES AND WORK OF NOTE

-North East London NHS Foundation Trust v Beatrice & Edward [2023] EWCOP 17, Mostyn J
+North East London NHS Foundation Trust v Beatrice & Edward [2023] EWCOP 17 (No 1 – capacity), Mostyn J

-Instructed on behalf of Beatrice, by her litigation friend, the Official Solicitor, in an application concerning whether Beatrice, who had a longstanding history of anorexia nervosa, had capacity to make decisions about her nutrition and hydration.
-If she had capacity, it was lawful for Beatrice to refuse treatment designed to achieve weight gain, but without which, she would die.
+Instructed by the Official Solicitor (as litigation friend) on behalf of Beatrice in an application concerning whether she had capacity to make decisions about her nutrition and hydration.
+Beatrice had a longstanding history of anorexia nervosa.
+If she had capacity, it was lawful for Beatrice to refuse treatment designed to achieve weight gain without which she would die.
 The court agreed with the position advanced by the Official Solicitor that Beatrice lacked subject matter capacity and was unable to conduct proceedings.
 The court concluded by stating that “this has been a very disturbing case to hear.
 If anyone needs proof that the Family Division judges sitting in, and the professionals who practise in, the Court of Protection and High Court hearing cases of this type have to do the most difficult, demanding, stressful, and draining work that the law requires to be done in any field, then they only have to read this judgment”.
 Please seen here for the judgment.
-Judgment as to best interests, which concluded that Beatrice should not be treated against her will, is awaited.

 NHS Surrey Heartlands Integrated Care Board & JH [2023] EWCOP 2, Hayden J